augustin-barillec/google-pandas-load/docs/source/index.rst

 Acknowledgements
 ----------------
-I am grateful to Ysance_ for providing me the resources to develop this library and for allowing me to publish it.
+I am grateful to my employer Ysance_ for providing me the resources to develop this library and for allowing me to publish it.

 Installation